![]() |

 Arthoniaceae

 Arthonia didyma Growth type crustose.
-Photobiont Trentepohlia Red-brown pigment K+ grey or olive.
+Photobiont Trentepohlia.
+Red-brown pigment K+ grey or olive.
 Epithecium yellow-brown to red-brown, K +/- purple-violet.
-Hymenium colourless to spotty pale orange-brown, pigmented parts K+ purple-violet or K- Smooth bark of shrubs and trees (often Corylus) in unpolluted woodlands Thallus +/- inconspicuous, pale brownish or olive-grey.
-Small, flat, brown or black apothecia are irregular, rounded or shortly linear.
+Hymenium colourless to spotty pale orange-brown, pigmented parts K+ purple-violet.
+Both K- and K+ apothecia can occur on same thallus Smooth bark of shrubs and trees (often Corylus) in unpolluted woodlands Thallus +/- inconspicuous, pale brownish or olive-grey.
+The small, flat, brown or black apothecia are irregular in shape, rounded or shortly linear.
 Spores 1-septate, 14-17 x 4.5-7 µm, colourless then becoming brownish and warted.
 Pycnidia are rare.
 Micrographs below.
-Arthonia spadicea has larger apothecia and smaller spores.
+Can be separated from Arthonia vinosa by the flat, shallower apothecia.
+Arthonia spadicea has larger apothecia, smaller spores.
 A. muscigena (now Bryostigma lapidicola), photobiont chlorococcoid, narrower spores |

 Micrographs